junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — Placed on the Union Calendar, Calendar No. 4.
 - 2007-02-12 — Reported by the Committee on Transportation.
 H. Rept.
 110-11.
 - 2007-02-12 — Reported by the Committee on Transportation.
 H. Rept.
 110-11.
+- 2007-02-13 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.